ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/03_CUT&RUN_analysis.md

 <br>

-### Peak annotation & functional analysis
+### Peak Annotation & Functional Analysis

-After identifying peaks, these can be annotated to genomic features, such as promoters, enhancers or intergenic regions with the R/Bioconductor package **[ChIP-Seeker](https://bioconductor.org/packages/release/bioc/html/ChIPseeker.html)**.
+After identifying peaks, these can be annotated to genomic features, such as promoters, enhancers or intergenic regions with the R/Bioconductor package [ChIP-Seeker](https://bioconductor.org/packages/release/bioc/html/ChIPseeker.html).

 This allows for functional enrichment analysis (GO Terms/KEGG Pathways) to see if the identified peaks are associated with specific biological processes.

-### Motif enrichment analysis
+### Motif Enrichment Analysis

 Finally, the enrichment of specific motifs, such as known transcription factor binding sites can be analyzed.
 The table below summarizes the main tools used for motif enrichment and their goals: